zsparal/api-documentation/source/reference/v1/methods-api/get-method.rst

-.. _v1/methods-get:

 Get payment method
 ==================
 .. api-name:: Methods API
    :version: 1

 .. warning:: This is the documentation of the v1 API.
 The documentation for retrieving payment methods in the new v2 API
-             can be found :ref:`here <v2/methods-get>`.
-For more information on the v2 API, refer to our :ref:`v2 migration guide <migrate-to-v2>`.
+             can be found :doc:`here </reference/v2/methods-api/get-method>`.
+For more information on the v2 API, refer to our :doc:`v2 migration guide </migrating-v1-to-v2>`.

 .. endpoint::
    :method: GET